lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 func presentErrorAlert() -> UIAlertViewController
 ```

 However, if the return value might be useful in some specific situations, it doesn't force one to use it (`@discardableResult` annotation serves this purpose).
+Though, such return values are not encouraged.
+An engineer shall follow the principle of [the command-query separation](https://en.wikipedia.org/wiki/Command–query_separation).

 Abbreviations (except for the common ones) and shortenings are avoided.
 (Possible exceptions are local variables within implementation blocks of code.)

 **Do**: `let currentValue = 1`

-**Don't**: `let curValue = 1`
+**Don't**: `let curValue = 1` (Though, it's acceptable in a very limited scope, like a method implementation).

 [Return to Table of Contents](#table-of-contents)

 <h4 id="encapsulation">Encapsulation</h4>

-Any class declaration gains of adding `final` modifier, an engineer adds it as a default and remove in case of a real necessity.
-(Experienced engineers prefer composition over inheritance.)
+Any class declaration gains of adding `final` modifier, an engineer adds it by default and remove in case of a real necessity.
+(An engineer prefers composition over inheritance.)

 `fileprivate` access modifier is usually a code smell.
-An engineer must re-consider an alternative design approach (e.g., nested types).
+An engineer shall re-consider an alternative design approach (e.g., nested types).

 The default access modifier, namely `internal`, is not specified explicitly (as well as any other default, generally).

 `class` type members are rarely useful because of discouraging to use inheritance, especially for the static members.
-An engineer must be aware of the use-cases of `class` and `static` modifiers, confusing them is a common mistake.
+An engineer must be aware of the use-cases of `class` and `static` modifiers (confusing them is a common mistake).

 Generally, encapsulation is honored in any way.
 E.g. `@IBOutlet` properties and `@IBAction` methods are always private.
 Implementation details are hidden behind meaningful API.